oouoz442/mml_IntorductionToMachineLearningWithPython/README.md

 To run the code, you need the packages numpy, scipy, scikit-learn, matplotlib, pandas and pillow.
 Some of the visualizations of decision trees and neural networks structures also require graphviz.
 The chapter on text processing also requires nltk and spacy.

 The easiest way to set up an environment is by installing Anaconda.

+Files

+01-08 - source code files from official repository https://github.com/amueller/introduction_to_ml_with_python by authors of book
+Chapter1, Chapter2 - my code of material studied